DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 - The elevators are marked as static, so they wont visibly open when we use the keycard.
 We *can* still go through it, though
 - The elevator hole needs to be bigger
 - We need a light inside the elevator shaft
+- The elevator access keycard on Aiden's level needs to be replaced with the actual keycard model

 ## Floor 2
 - Noticeable FPS jump in this floor for some reason.